deNBI/2024_BioHackathon_DE_SPE/task2/SPE_setup_berlin.md

 ```

 ## Step 6: Add user and install Conda anvironment
 Addd user via add_user.sh script to the cluster nodes.
 Before that you need to provide the public key of the respective user.
-private and public key can be generated localy and then put to the cluster nodes via:
+Private and public key can be generated localy and then put to the cluster nodes via:
 ```bash
 ssh-keygen -f ~/.ssh/user-ecdsa -t ecdsa -b 521
 ```